 - Does it include ISIS, Taliban, Al-Qaeda, Boko Haram, Hamas, Hezbolah, Baath Party in Syria and ex baathist from Iraq, Hizb ut-Tahrir, … and their sympathisers among ‘moderate’ Muslims.

-You can’t claim that there are 1.8 billion Muslims, and then exclude any that are inconvenient, and then claim none of the 1.8 billion support them.
-When various polls show that many people you would consider to be Muslims do support them.
+You can’t claim that there are 1.8 billion Muslims, and then exclude any that are inconvenient, and then claim none of the 1.8 billion support them; especially when various polls show that many people you would consider to be Muslims do support them.

-The ISIS magazine Dabiq has made it very clear since its outset that it is very Islamic – just as Islamic as you, even if not your Islamic.
+The ISIS magazine Dabiq has made it very clear since its outset that it is very Islamic – just as Islamic as you, Ajmal, even if not ‘your’ specific Islamic.

 Muslim A: I’m a Muslim.
 I follow the holy Quran.

 Muslim B: No you’re not.
 I’m a Muslim.
 I follow the holy Quran.You are not a proper Muslim, A.